Explore these popular topics:

 You will no longer be able to receive any of the excellent benefits.

-As a member you are expected to abide by our Code of Practice and demonstrate effective CPD.
-If you do not abide by our Code of Practice or demonstrate effective CPD you could lose your membership and your QTLS or ATS status.
+As a member you are expected to abide by our Code of Ethics and Conduct, and demonstrate effective CPD.
+If you do not abide by our Code of Conduct, or demonstrate effective CPD, you could lose your membership.

 Continuing Professional Development (CPD) is a commitment by members to ensure they have the requisite skills and knowledge to be professionally competent.
 CPD is an investment in yourself, linking formal and informal learning directly to your professional practice.
 A systematic approach to CPD will ensure that you maintain and enhance your skills and competencies supporting your career development aspirations.
 It can also build confidence, strengthen your professional credibility and employability prospects.